 For this reason, the importance of strategic planning is such a vital part of managing and monitoring the NPO’s performance.

-Where to conduct a strategic planning session
+Where and when should you conduct a strategic planning session?

 When a pandemic isn’t an issue, we recommend that nonprofit strategic planning sessions be a planning retreat, scheduled away from the association’s office, at a hotel or resort.